sesamiapp/devportal/docs/sesami-api/errors.md

 ## Examples

-here is an example of the response of a failed request.
+Here is an example of the response of a failed request.

 #### GraphQL Example